Respect

 So, reason one: God explains nothing.
 He isn’t required to explain the Big Bang, evolution, human psychology, germ theory, viral pandemics or anything else that science explains with far greater proficiency and conviction.
 At best, the god concept has atrophied into a god-of-the-gaps desperation.
 Science doesn’t know how life began, goes the ‘reasoning’, therefore it can only have been God.
 This explains nothing, merely adding an unnecessary element into the equation; Occam’s Razor demands we remove any such elements from our arguments and attributing life to an unknown supernatural agent is just such a redundancy.
 I’m confident that science will one day answer the question of how life started, but even if it that were never to happen, the answer would not be, as if by magical default, God.

 Two: the more characteristics we attribute to God, the less likely it is that he exists.
 Let’s say, by way of analogy, that I’ve put myself on a dating app to look for a new partner.
 To start with I specify that all this partner needs is a good sense of humour.
 Then I wonder if this is enough.
 Wouldn’t they also have to be within my preferred age group?
 Of course.
 I’ve already narrowed my chances of finding my ideal person.
-So I think I may as well go for it: I want some who’s good looking too, with a place of their own, within travelling distance of where I live and with interests similar to my own, including a passion for the ukulele.
+So I think I may as well go for it: I want someone who’s good looking too, with a place of their own, within travelling distance of where I live and with interests similar to my own, including a passion for the ukulele.
 The likelihood of my finding this person is pretty remote.
 The probability they actually exist, with all the attributes I want, is equally unlikely.

 So it is with God.
 If he were only the creator of the universe he would be unlikely enough (because of reason 1 above) but that’s not all that is required of him.
 He has to be also a God that is interested in his creation, and not only interested but intimately involved with certain aspects of it, humans particularly.
 He is now beginning to recede from the possible into the margins of the improbable.
 But then it’s claimed that in addition to being the creator of everything and a micromanager to boot, he’s also ephemeral and unknowable.
 He’s simultaneously loving and a severe judge.
 He’s both omniscient and omnipotent (this last doesn’t follow from his being the creator; it’s a separate attribute).
 He’s a god of reason and yet only satisfied by blood sacrifice.
 And on and on, well beyond the bounds of probability and into the realms of the impossible, like my hypothetical ideal mate.
 God as envisaged by Christians (and others) is an impossibility.